jackcompton94/jira-ticket-metrics/README.md

 However, the source code is available on GitHub and can be used as a reference or starting point for building a similar app.

-# License
-This project is licensed under the MIT License - see the LICENSE file for details.

 # Documentation
 JIRA API documentation: https://developer.atlassian.com/cloud/jira/platform/rest/v3/intro/
 BigQuery documentation: https://cloud.google.com/bigquery/docs/